- 1 Purpose

 - The regulation of vehicular traffic and parking on the campuses of the University of Southern Queensland shall be in accordance with the provisions of the University Act.
 A copy of the Act is available on request from USQ Security.

-- The Manager (Administration) Campus Services shall be responsible for the management of vehicular traffic and parking in accordance with the provisions of the Act and subject to any directions by Council or the Vice-Chancellor.
+- The Manager (Administration) Facilities Management shall be responsible for the management of vehicular traffic and parking in accordance with the provisions of the Act and subject to any directions by Council or the Vice-Chancellor.

 - Areas of the University's campuses designated under the Act as roadways and parking zones shall be shown on the University's Campus Directory.
 Appropriate signage will be displayed on all campus roadway entrances.
-The Manager (Administration) Campus Services shall make copies of the Directory available on request.
+The Manager (Administration) Facilities Management shall make copies of the Directory available on request.

 - Traffic control devices as described in Standards (AS 1742) "Manual of Uniform Traffic Control Devices" and any markings stated herein shall constitute traffic control devices under the Act.